gamera99/aipnd-project/README.md

     - I built a new executable called test_checkpoint.py that tests my saved checkpoint file against the test database, at the suggestion of my mentor Mr. Himanshu M.

-My project contains screenshots of logging output for train.py, predict.py, and test_checkpoint.py.
+My project folder contains screenshots of logging output for train.py, predict.py, and test_checkpoint.py.

 # Notes
 - In my Part 1 Jupyter NB ipynb, I was able to train my network to over 83% accuracy on the validation dataset.